maxmen/LensingLectures/README.md

 # LensingLectures

 The material in this repository is part of the Gravitational Lensing Course offered to master students in Astrophysics and Cosmology at the University of Bologna by Prof. Massimo Meneghetti.
-The course covers both the theory and the applications of gravitational lensing from microlensing, to lensing by galaxies and clusters, to cosmic shear.
+The course covers both the theory and the applications of gravitational lensing from microlensing, to lensing by galaxies and clusters.
 Concepts will be illustrated using examples coded in python.

 ## Instructions for download
 The full repository can be downloaded using git: